Mera Peak Climbing

 2. Makalu Barun National Park Entry Permit:

-• The cost of Makalu Barun National Park Permit is USD 25 (or equivalent to NPR 3,000) for all foreign nationals.
+• The cost of Makalu Barun National Park Permit is NPR 3,000 for all foreign nationals.
 For SAARC country nationals it's NPR 1,500.

 Mera Peak Expedition Trip Summary:

-Mera Peak Climbing trip begins with an arrival to the vibrant city of Kathmandu.
+Our Mera Peak Climbing begins with an arrival in Kathmandu and overnight at the vibrant town of Thamel.
+Shortly after, we will either drive to Manthali or fly from Kathmandu city itself.
 Soon the adventure begins with a thrilling flight to the airport of Lukla.
-From Lukla, we skip the commercial trekking route and take the less-trodden trail towards the South. the trail progresses through lush forests and picturesque landscapes towards Panggom.
+From Lukla, we skip the commercial EBC trekking route and take the less-trodden trail towards the South. the trail progresses through lush forests and picturesque landscapes towards Panggom.

 The trek continues taking you deeper into the beauty of remote villages and the serenity.
 Gradually our journey takes us into the most sensational setting of the stunning Hinku Valley.
 Soon the journey from Kothe becomes more challenging with the change in the terrain.
 The altitude increases, however, the view of majestic peaks ahead will keep you motivated.